JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

        ]
    }
    ```
+   `CEDARLING_PRINCIPAL_BOOLEAN_OPERATION` controls how per-principal decisions are combined in `authorize_unsigned`.
+Here it checks only the `Jans::User` principal.
+See [Principal Boolean Operations](../reference/cedarling-principal-boolean-operations.md) for details.
 4. Click `Save` to initialize the Cedarling.
 The Cedarling will fetch and validate your policy store during the
 initialization.